vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-gs/index.md

 - Tony Vetter
 ---

-Tanzu Application Platform is a powerful layer built on top of Kubernetes.
-Utilizing native Kubernetes primitives, Tanzu Application Platform provides developers with an easier way to build, deploy, and manage application on top of Kubernetes.
-All while still exposing the powerful features that make Kubernetes so desirable.
+[VMware Tanzu Application Platform](https://tanzu.vmware.com/application-platform) is a powerful layer built on top of Kubernetes.
+Utilizing native Kubernetes primitives, Tanzu Application Platform provides developers with an easier way to build, deploy, and manage applications on top of Kubernetes, all while still exposing the powerful features that make Kubernetes so desirable.

-In this guide, you will deploy Tanzu Application Platform using the `light` profile.
+Following this guide, you will deploy Tanzu Application Platform using the `light` profile.
 Tanzu Application Platform uses profile-based installations to install only the components necessary to complete tasks associated with certain roles.
-The `light` profile is meant for developers building applications, and using an inner-loop development workflow for rapid iteration and testing.
+The `light` profile is meant for developers building applications and using an inner-loop development workflow for rapid iteration and testing.

 Using the `light` profile, you will be able to quickly and easily test and deploy your applications to your development Kubernetes cluster.
-You will receive rapid feedback from live code updates, as well as get a view for how your application is performing on a cluster that closely mimics the production environment.
+You will receive rapid feedback from live code updates, as well as get a view of how your application is performing on a cluster that closely mimics the production environment.

 In this guide, you will do some quick prep work to get your Kubernetes cluster ready for the install.
 Then you will use a simple deployment YAML template and a single CLI command to kick off the install.
 And once installed, you can start exploring your test environment.